-When you begin programming CallExtend, you will first program PAGE 0 with your system settings and your receptionist's extension.
+When you begin programming CallExtend, you will first program PAGES 0 and ★ with your system settings and your receptionist extensions.

-Then, you will program each PAGE of CallExtend memory that corresponds to the first digit to be dialed by the calling party.
+Then, you will program each PAGE of CallExtend memory that corresponds to the first digit to be dialed by a caller.
 PAGES can be programmed for direct extension dialing or single digit dialing from a menu.
 Last of all, you will program your voice messages.